 Screw the base back on to the Aspire Triton.

-The Aspire Triton is compatible with the following coils from our site:
+The Aspire Triton is compatible with the following coils:

 - Aspire Atlantis Sub Ohm Replacement Coils – 5 Pack